 And if you want to, you can sit behind one of the red windows to see what it feels like to be watched.
 The Red Light Secrets Museum is one of the best ways to fully immerse yourself in the history of Amsterdam’s Red Light District and legal prostitution.

-If you’re looking for a fun experience in the Red Light District, you must visit the Sexmuseum Amsterdam Venustempel.
+If you want a fun experience in the Red Light District, visit the Sexmuseum Amsterdam Venustempel.
 This exotic museum offers an extensive collection of sexual artifacts, from paintings, objects, and images.

 If you’d like to learn even more, stop by the Prostitution Information Centre for information on laws surrounding sex workers and prostitution.
-This center was established by a former prostitute, and now it defends prostitutes’ rights.
+A former prostitute established this center, and now it defends prostitutes’ rights.

 If you’re interested in some background to Amsterdam’s Red Light District, this private Amsterdam Red Light District tour (including the Sexmuseum) will guide you through the narrow streets of Amsterdam, teaching you about the liberal sex industry, the thriving cafe culture, and Amsterdam’s history!